-The school does not tolerate bullying of any kind.
+The school does not tolerate bullying or abuse of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
-We have separate policies that deal with bullying, harassment and racism.
+We have separate policies for anti-bullying and child-on-child abuse.